dwayne/playwhe/README.md

 **Which version do I have?**

-Version 0.5.
+Version 0.6.

 After installing the package you can also check the version number by issuing the following command at a shell prompt.

     $ playwhe.py --version

+**What has changed from version 0.5 to 0.6?**

+On July 6th, 2015 the [NLCB](http://www.nlcb.co.tt/) started drawing Play Whe 4 times per day.
+The script was changed to correctly scrape the 4:00 PM draw.

+Also, previously the `period` stored with the results was changed from a numeric format `(1, 2, 3)` to a string format `('EM', 'AM', 'AN', 'PM')`.

 **What has changed from version 0.4 to 0.5?**

-Around February 21st, 2015 the [NLCB](http://www.nlcb.co.tt/) took down their website to redesign and rebuild it.
+Around February 21st, 2015 the [NLCB](http://www.nlcb.co.tt/) took down their
+website to redesign and rebuild it.
 They changed the service URL along with the format of the HTML results.
 This required an update to the parser to ensure that the results could still be retrieved in the future.

 **What has changed from version 0.3 to 0.4?**

-On November 21st, 2011 the [NLCB](http://www.nlcb.co.tt/) started drawing Play Whe 3 times per day.
+On November 21st, 2011 the [NLCB](http://www.nlcb.co.tt/) started drawing
+Play Whe 3 times per day.
 Due to this change the display format of the results retrieved via their website was changed.
 Since this program simply scrapes the HTML off their results page, I needed to update the script to work with the new format.

 Hence, the logic for retrieving and storing the Play Whe results have changed.
 However, the interface to perform these operations have not.

 **How do I install it?**

-    $ tar xvzf playwhe-0.5.tar.gz
+    $ tar xvzf playwhe-0.6.tar.gz
-    $ cd playwhe-0.5
+    $ cd playwhe-0.6
     $ sudo python setup.py install

 **What are some of the things it can do?**

 You can get Play Whe results directly from [NLCB](http://www.nlcb.co.tt/) using the playwhe module.

     import playwhe
     p = playwhe.PlayWhe()